 Study Area

 Port Madison is a small bay located on the west/central shore of Puget Sound along the Northern shore of Bainbridge Island (Figure 1).
-The Puget Sound itself is a complex and highly productive ecosystem within the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
+Puget Sound itself is a complex and highly productive ecosystem within the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
 Within Port Madison, depth varies greatly, with average depth decreasing rapidly across a relatively short distance.
 The large variation in depth within a single bay allows trawl surveys to be conducted at varying depths within a single geographic area (Figure 1).

 Sample Collection

-Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 with students and faculty from the University of Washington School of Aquatic and Fisheries Sciences.
-The intent of the trawls was to collect a snapshot of the community composition of nearshore fish and invertebrates.
+Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 by students and faculty from the University of Washington School of Aquatic and Fisheries Sciences.
+The intent of the trawls was to collect a snapshot of the community composition of nearshore fishes and invertebrates.
 Surveys were conducted over the course of two days in mid-May of each year, with depths of 10, 25, 50, and 70 meters sampled.
-Within the two-day yearly sampling effort, a survey boat conducted trawls in 5 different shifts a few hours apart from each other in order to quantify any diel vertical migration of target species: “afternoon”, “evening”, “night”, “early morning”, and “mid-morning”.
+Within the two-day annual sampling effort, a survey boat conducted trawls in five shifts a few hours apart, in order to quantify any diel vertical migration of target species: “afternoon”, “evening”, “night”, “early morning”, and “mid-morning”.
 Afternoon trawls began shortly after 14:00, evening trawls began shortly after 19:00, night trawls began shortly after 0:00, early morning trawls began shortly after 05:00, and morning trawls began shortly after 10:00.
 Each shift conducted four trawls in the same approximate locations: one at each depth of 10 m, 25 m, 50 m, and 70 m.

 Each trawl survey used a Southern California Coastal Water Research Program otter trawl.
-The net measured 3.5m wide, 1m high, with a 35mm mesh size.
-For each trawl, the otter trawl was deployed and towed on the seabed for approximately 370 m before being retracted.
-All captured fish and invertebrates were placed in live wells before being identified to the lowest taxonomic level possible, measured, and released.
-Metadata consisting of the current tide, time of capture, capture depth, and date were recorded with every individual.
+The net measured 3.5-m wide, 1-m high, with a 35-mm mesh size.
+For each tow, the otter trawl was deployed and towed on the seabed for approximately 370 m before being retracted.
+All captured fish and invertebrates were placed in live wells and were identified to the lowest taxonomic level possible, measured, and released.
+Metadata consisting of the current tide, time of capture, capture depth, and date were recorded with every tow.

 Data Analysis

+Of the 25 taxa of shrimp sampled in Puget Sound, we selected three taxa that were sufficiently abundant (n ≥ 1,500) and for which observations spanned the entire time series.
+A total of 5,393 shrimp from the genus Crangon (Crangon alaskensis), and 13,028 shrimp of the genus Pandalus (pink shrimp: Pandalus eous/jordani, spot shrimp: Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
+The species Pandalus eous and Pandalus jordani were not differentiated in the trawl data, and so they were lumped together as “pink shrimp” for the purpose of this study.

-El Niño / La Niña Intensity Index and Pacific Decadal Oscillation values were taken from NOAA’s Climate Prediction Center and NOAA’s National Centers for Environmental Information respectively.
-Oceanic Niño Index and Pacific Decadal Oscillation values were averaged over the previous 12 months from each year’s sampling effort and added to the shrimp data by year.
+We extracted the El Niño / La Niña Intensity Index and Pacific Decadal Oscillation values from NOAA’s Climate Prediction Center and NOAA’s National Centers for Environmental Information respectively.
+Oceanic Niño Index and Pacific Decadal Oscillation values were averaged over the previous 12 months from each year’s sampling effort.